 As Chief Information & Operations Officer with Spectrum Healthcare Partners, Erik was responsible for central operations, privacy and security for a 200-physician network that employed hundreds and operated in 91 health care facilities across New England and supported 14 offices corporate locations.
 In that role, Erik introduced formal project management techniques and employed nationally recognized standards and practices across the company that reduced operational workload by hundreds of hours monthly.
 He also led a hybrid cloud infrastructure refresh initiative and consolidated the major functions of four merged business entities into a single corporate central services model.

 Before joining Spectrum Healthcare Partners, Erik served as the CIO of Bradley Arant Boult Cummings in Birmingham, Alabama, and Miller Johnson in Grand Rapids, Michigan.
 In those positions, he built sophisticated IT teams, led risk management and worked directly with firm clients, practices and executive leadership to develop innovative technology strategies.
-Erik was twice recognized by Computerworld Magazine for developing and deploying a SharePoint-based enterprise-content-management system that increased efficiency, reduced risk and increased revenues.
+Erik was recognized in 2012 by Computerworld Magazine for developing and deploying a SharePoint-based enterprise-content-management system that increased efficiency, reduced risk and increased revenues.

 Erik earned a B.S. and an M.S. in Information Technology from California Southern University.